Next to the Featured Artists, IVC2018 in Rotterdam also is proud to collaborate with the following special guest artists.

 Yuval Gotlibovich is a performer, composer and teacher.
 As a violist he won first prize at the Lionel Tertis (UK), Fischoff (USA) and ‘Aviv’ (Israel) competitions.
 He performs regularly as a soloist, recitalist and is a regular guest at some of Europe’s main music festivals and venues.
 His arrangements of thirteen of Bach’s Goldberg Variations in different musical styles are featured on a Sony album with the Trio Garnati.
 A passion for combining performance, composition and improvisation, has led to the creation of original live music to accompany films of the silent era.
 Gotlibovich was the youngest professor on the faculty of Indiana University and currently teaches at the Conservatorio della Svizzera Italiana, Lugano and the Escola Superior de Música, Catalunya (ESMUC).

 Drew “ThatViolaKid” Forde – Violist, rapper, vlogger

 If you’re under 30 and play the viola, you have very likely heard of him.
-Even more likely, you already follow him on YouTube and other social media, like tens of thousands other young music fans: ThatViolaKid, with IRL name Drew Alexander Forde – YouTuber, vlogger, blogger, violist, you name it.
+Even more likely, you already follow him on YouTube and other social media, like tens of thousands other young music fans: ThatViolaKid (TVK for short), with IRL name Drew Alexander Forde – YouTuber, vlogger, blogger, violist, you name it.